Telework Preparedness: Effectiveness in the Federal Government

 While some positions may simply require a laptop and secure connection, other positions may require more advanced equipment or capabilities.
 Keep in mind that not all positions will require access to technology at all times.
 Positions with heavy fieldwork components and manual tasks may not need as much technology throughout their workday.

 Oftentimes, organizations believe that telework equates to additional expenses and frustrations.
-In reality, telework is no more expensive than working from a traditional office setting.
+In reality, telework is no more expensive than working in a traditional office setting.
 In many cases, departments or agencies can save a considerable amount of money in their budgets in the long run.

 One key element of effective telework is creating alignment between leadership and the workforce.
 Create alignment through a unified and central platform.
 Centralization can keep everyone connected on key objectives and projects throughout their workday.